johntango/Assistants_MultiAgents/README.md

 Try "Crawl the Lunarmail.io web site and answer the question "What products does Lunarmail offer?"
 Its modified from btg5679/javascript-openai-web-crawler It will answer question if possible from stored embeddings.
 If not it will crawl the web to find the answer.
 It makes use of RAG to embed the question ## ## tokens and compare them to the embeddings of the web pages.
 It uses GPT to figure out "Key" tokens in the question. ## It will then use the best match to answer the question.
 If it can't find an answer it will use GPT to generate an ## answer.
 It will then store the answer in the database for future use.
 You may want to delete crawled_urls.csv and contents.csv to start fresh.

+# Digital Human Creation - Lets provide Functions the LLM can call (Initially we will call them by hand)

+### Video transcript generation from mp4 video - OpenAI Whisper

+### Voice cloning (11Eleven AI) use their API to create voice clone.

+### Digital Face HeyGen API